 The first step is to familiarise yourself with the basics of becoming an employer and running a payroll.
 HMRC have lots of general help for new employers, including webinars, e-learning, emails and videos on employing people – see GOV.UK for further details.

-You may find it useful to read our section ‘how the Pay As You Earn system works’ as this will give you some useful background on tax and NIC for employees and employers and the type of payments that you will have to operate PAYE on.
+You may find it useful to read our page How the Pay As You Earn system works as this will give you some useful background on tax and NIC for employees and employers and the type of payments in respect of which you will have to operate PAYE.

 Our paying wages section then explains in more detail, what you need to do to run your payroll, whether online or manually.